BEST Toilets in 2018: The Definitive Guide

 Selecting a toilet that will best fit your particular need is only the beginning of getting one that will last for years with minimum maintenance.
 With a range of toilets that are available online and in big home improvement stores, what is considered to be the right choice of a toilet may have underlying problems that will eventually come to the surface.

 Time and again, for example, homeowners or business owners look past the actual reasoning for replacing a toilet.
 Granted, your current toilet may have seen its better days, but is it really the toilet that is not working properly, or is it due to underlying problems with the drainage system?
 Homes not connected to a city sewer system often use a septic tank where waste material is stored.
 Those built before the 1960s often used a lesser grade of drainage pipes that deteriorate over time.
-Regardless of what new toilet you will or have installed, if there is an underground problem with your drainage pipes, the best toilet in the world will not work correctly.
+Regardless of what new toilet you will or have installed, if there is an underground problem with your drainage pipes, then even the best toilet in the world will not work correctly.
 Keep in mind that underground septic tanks need to be pumped out at least once a year.

 Homes built in the 1960s or before that are connected to a city sewer system may face a similar problem.
 Cast iron pipes from the home to the city sewer system were commonly used due to their projected durability.
 Over the years, these cast-iron pipes deteriorated, causing blockages and breaks which leads to back-ups.
 Plumbers often use cameras inserted into the drainage pipes to determine the extent of the drainage problem.
 Repairs or replacement of broken sewer lines can be expensive, costing well into the thousands of dollars.
 With the introduction of PVC piping used in all underground sewer lines today, the possibility of breakage or deterioration of these drainage pipes has been eliminated.